Wind Tunnel Systems & Parts

-The goal of this article is to go over some of the lesser known parts of a vertical wind tunnel.
-For all the tunnel terminology, check out our Glossary - Indoor Skydiving Terminology.
+The goal of this article is to go over some of the lesser-known parts of a vertical wind tunnel.
+For all the tunnel terminology, check out our Glossary – Indoor Skydiving Terminology.

 The anti-chamber is the area outside the flight chamber where flyers wait to fly.
 Depending on the type of tunnel, the anti-chamber may be sealed closed, locking while the tunnel is operating.
-Newer models allow the anti-chamber doors to be opened and closed while the tunnel is running, allowing participants to enter in and out the tunnel as they please.
+Newer models allow the anti-chamber doors to be opened and closed while the tunnel is running, allowing participants to enter in and out of the tunnel as they please.

-For tunnels that cannot open the anti-chamber doors while the tunnel is running, an advancement was made to add an airlock system which allows flyers to enter and exit the anti-chamber while the tunnel is running.
+For tunnels that cannot open the anti-chamber doors while the tunnel is running, an advancement was made to add an airlock system that allows flyers to enter and exit the anti-chamber while the tunnel is running.
 All of the ISG tunnels are a good example of this.